 Keep in mind, story height can also affect the following calculations:

 Regretfully, in RAM Modeler, typical layout types can only be used on consecutive floor types.
 Furthermore, any layout that includes a transfer beam can only be used once in the story data.
+This includes beams that support columns or walls above.
 Consequently, a building with alternating floor types requires a unique layout type for every story.

 An enhancement request has been logged to allow alternating floor types, or other sequences, where a typical layout type could be used on non-consecutive stories, but this requires many changes to the architecture of the program and implementation of the "framing tables" so it won't be possible in the short term.